 A car wrecking team’s job is to identify, buy, and collect any usable parts from an unusable vehicle and responsibly get rid of scrap.
 It is simple as that.
 Anyone who has a junk car left unused in the garage for a while can call us and we get rid of it for them.
 Because no one usually privately buys or trades junk, accident-damaged, or very old cars.

 But how was the condition of this service sector during this COVID-19 pandemic?

 Since car wreckers usually come to the customers and haul away their scrap car.
 The lockdown literally put our industry on hold.
-Since the start of pandemic, two things affected us most.
-First, the restrictions and second the reluctance where customers would rather not sell and wait than be out of their bubbles.
+Since the start of the pandemic, two things affected us the most.
+First, the restrictions, and second the reluctance where customers would rather not sell and wait than be out of their bubbles.

 - Fewer write offs: We do buy a lot of written off vehicles.
 Due to the restrictions there were not a lot of driving which means lesser broken, accident damaged vehicles.

 - Lack of business partners: Car wrecking is not a one-person / one-business job.
 A car wrecker deals with tens of other businesses such as mechanics, panel beaters, part suppliers, scrap metal buyers, oil disposal companies and so on.
 All our partners had either stopped operating or were available for emergencies only.